top of page

 Did you know there are more antibiotics used as precautionary measure in animal agriculture, versus human medical use??

-The use of growth hormone is illegal in Canada (not in the U.S), however the use of other hormones to manipulate fertility cycles and increase laying speed is not.
-Look for the label: "Raised without the use of hormones".
+In Canada, using growth hormone is illegal (unlike in the U.S.); however, the use of other hormones to alter fertility cycles and boost laying speed is permitted.
+Check for the label: "Raised without the use of hormones."

 Omegas RICH

-Conventionally grown chickens are fed a flax-rich diet to increase the content of omega 3 fatty acids in their eggs.
+Chickens raised using conventional methods are given a diet high in flax to boost the omega 3 fatty acid levels in their eggs.

 HEIRLOOM